New Student?Enroll Now

 Effective Fall of 2016, the associate in science (A.S.) degree is designed to complete the lower-division (freshman and sophomore) portion of a bachelor of science degree in STEM related majors.
 As a result, A.S. degree does not include the entire General Education Core Curriculum.
 Therefore, students will need to complete MORE general education courses after transfer by completing the GECC curriculum while enrolled at the participating Illinois transfer institution OR fulfilling the general education requirements of their selected non-participating transfer institution.

-General education and pathway requirements vary significantly by intended transfer institution.
+General education and content area requirements vary significantly by intended transfer institution.
 Students who have already chosen the university to which they plan to transfer should consult that institution's catalog or department advisor and an SVCC academic advisor in planning their program.
 Individualized articulation sheets for some universities are available in the Student Services Center.

 Criminal History Check Policy